tcllab/tsp/docs/tsp-lang-features.md

     lappend foo {*}$s                ;# invalid: expansion syntax not allows
 ```

-## Namespace not supported for proc names
+## Namespace support limited for proc names

-Currently, procedures can only be defined in the global namespace.
+Procedures can be defined in the global namespace or any valid namespace.
+Still be careful with variables from namespaces, this is not tested very well

 ```
+    tsp::proc ::pkg::foo {} {        ;# valid:
+        #tsp::procdef void
+    }

-    tsp::proc ::pkg::foo {} {        ;# invalid: namespace procname not allowed
+    tsp::proc ::pkg::foo {} {        ;#
+        variable v                   ;#should work, but test before usage
         #tsp::procdef void
     }

 ```

 ## Limitation on proc name and variable names